Maurice LaMarche

-Maurice LaMarche (born March 30, 1958) is a Canadian voice actor.
-Across a career spanning more than four decades he has voiced Chief Quimby on Inspector Gadget, Egon Spengler on The Real Ghostbusters, The Brain on Animaniacs and its spin-off Pinky and the Brain, Big Bob on Hey Arnold!, Alec Baldwin in Team America: World Police, Kif Kroker and Calculon on Futurama and dozens of other highly recognizable characters in central and minor roles across film, television, and video games.
+Maurice LaMarche (born March 30, 1958) is a Canadian voice actor and comedian.
+Across a career spanning more than four decades, he has voiced Father on Codename: Kids Next Door, (Note: When suited; voiced by Jeff Bennett when unsuited.)
+Chief Quimby on Inspector Gadget, Egon Spengler on The Real Ghostbusters, The Brain on Animaniacs and its spin-off Pinky and the Brain, Big Bob on Hey Arnold!, Alec Baldwin in Team America: World Police, Kif Kroker and Calculon on Futurama and dozens of other characters in roles across film, television, and video games.

 Early life

-LaMarche was born in Toronto, Ontario, on March 30, 1958, to Guy LaMarche and Linda Bourdon.
-His family moved to Timmins, Ontario shortly after he was born and moved back to Toronto when he was around 4.
+Maurice LaMarche was born in Toronto, Ontario, on March 30, 1958, to Guy LaMarche and Linda Bourdon.
+His family moved to Timmins, Ontario, shortly after he was born and moved back to Toronto when he was around 4.
 LaMarche's childhood was filled with his "own little world of cartoons and sixties television".
-It was in his second year of high school that he learned of the popularity his talent for mimicry could garner him.
-This realization came from a coincidental performance in a high school "variety night" when a couple of friends urged him to enter.
-The act he performed at the variety night was "celebrities as waiters" which he used until the end of his stand-up career.
+It was during a high school variety show that he learned of the popularity his talent for mimicry could garner him.

 One of his neighbours was comedian Mike Myers.